 Your nurse will provide you with an updated medicine list.
-The nurse will review any new medicines and clarify which medicines you will continue to take or stop taking once you leave the hospital.
+The nurse will review any new medicines and clarify which medicines you will continue to take or stop once you leave the hospital.
 This new medicine list should replace any list you had before coming to the hospital.
-Share this new medicine list with each of your doctors and your pharmacist.
-If you would like further medicine education or have medicine questions, please ask your nurse to contact one of our pharmacists.
+Please share this new medicine list with each of your doctors and your pharmacy.
+Your nurse can contact a pharmacist for you if you need further medicine education or have any questions.